-The oil is just right! — because, seriously, for as long as I can remember, this has been something my mom does: she loves the lamb stew she orders at a restaurant, so the next day she’s buying lamb at the meat counter.
-I make her a crustless quiche, so she’s blending eggs and spinach the very day she gets back home.
+She loves the lamb stew she orders at a restaurant, so the next day she’s buying lamb at the meat counter.
+I make her a crustless quiche when she comes to visit, so she’s blending eggs and spinach together the moment she gets home.

-Now, from the burlap wreath on our front door to the way our dining chairs don’t match, I’m always pulling from someone else’s concept, riffing on it to make it my own.
+Now, from the burlap wreath on our front door to our eclectic collection of dining room chairs, I’m always pulling from someone else’s concept, and riffing on it to make it my own.

-I kept telling Tim how great it would be to get this recipe right because lentils are so cheap and so simple and yet they’re one of those foods I’ve always been a little intimidated by, as if making them well was reserved for the Really Good Cook.
+I kept telling Tim how great it would be to get this recipe right because lentils are so cheap and so simple to prepare, and yet they’re one of those foods I’ve always been a little intimidated by.
+Somehow, I felt as if making them well was reserved for the Really Good Cook.

 - 3 tablespoons olive oil